 At this point in time, you’ll likely know how many more cards you need to complete the 140 card set.
-This way, you could work out how much more money you’ll be spending in Sainsbury’s from now until 13 June.
+This way, you could work out how much more money you’ll be spending in Sainsbury’s from now until they stop being issued.

 If it’s clear that you won’t complete your set, it may well be worth selling your cards on, instead of them falling to the bottom of the toy box and being recycled in the spring clean next year!

 Savvy money makers are already making their money back by flogging the Lego cards on sites like eBay.

 However, Sainsbury’s is planning to double the amount of cards on offer so there are more cards up for grabs, and less are sold online.